Yelp/yelp_kafka/README.md

 `yelp_kafka.metrics_responder.MetricsResponder` for reporting metrics

-Reporting metrics directly from the kafka client is an option that is only available in Yelp's fork of kafka-python: https://github.com/Yelp/kafka-python
+Reporting metrics directly from the kafka client is an option that is only available in Yelp's fork of [kafka-python](https://github.com/Yelp/kafka-python)

 Producer metrics can also be reported and are reported by default by the YelpKafkaSimpleProducer through the `report_metrics` parameter.
 This defaults to True but can be turned off